 StepsMethod 1Method 1 of 4:Spending Quality Time Together

 1Help your family to stay socialized.
 When stay at home orders are lifted, schedule outdoor play dates with your friends and neighbors, which may help keep your spirits up.
 Find a nearby, outdoor area where you can mingle while still standing a safe 6 ft (1.8 m).
-Do your best to not hug or shake hands, and remind your to do the same.XFor instance, you can meet in someone’s yard, or at a local park.Be sure to remain masked if you’re going out in a public area.
+Do your best to not hug or shake hands, and remind your children to do the same.XFor instance, you can meet in someone’s yard, or at a local park.Be sure to remain masked if you’re going out in a public area.

 2Stop fights in their tracks so everyone can talk it out.
 Encourage everyone to stop fighting so you can figure out what the real issue is.
 Create a healthy discussion where your loved ones can express their thoughts in a healthy, open environment.
 Give everyone time to think about what’s happened before reaching some sort of compromise.
 At this point, remind your family members to keep having open conversations, which can prevent future arguments and possible burnout.XA lot of stress in your household can lead to burnout.For instance, if your kids are yelling over who gets to use the Xbox, stop the argument and encourage your children to listen to one another.
 Come up with a compromise, like how each child gets to play for 30 minutes before letting the other play.